kebschulllab/Dissecting-Atlas-Registered-Tissue/paper/paper.md

     - Generation of affine and non-linear transformations to map 2D section coordinates onto known brain regions.
 3. **ROI Definition and Export**
     - User-guided selection of atlas-defined regions in the aligned sections.
-    - Conversion of these regions into outlines, polygons, or shape files suitable for use by a Leica LMD (xml files).
+    - Conversion of these regions into outlines stored in `.xml` shape files suitable for use by a Leica LMD.
     - Ability to store metadata (e.g., atlas region names) along with the exported ROI shapes.
 4. **GUI Control**
     - A GUI for real-time quality control and manual correction of section alignment.